 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
 The accompanying supplementary information such as the schedule of expenditures of state financial assistance, as required by Chapter 10.650, Rules of the Auditor General, and the schedules of findings and questioned costs relating to state financial assistance are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements in accordance with GAAS.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.